microsoft/scmsamples-EnterpriseAssetManagement/README.md

 ## Additional resources

+- [Asset Management mobile app overview](https://learn.microsoft.com/en-us/dynamics365/supply-chain/asset-management/asset-management-mobile-app/asset-management-mobile-app-overview) covers the full feature description.
-For more on the deployed product (including security roles, licensing, and Finance & Operations Asset Management setup), see [Onboarding the Asset Management Mobile App](https://learn.microsoft.com/en-us/dynamics365/supply-chain/asset-management/asset-management-mobile-app/onboard-app) on Microsoft Learn.
+- [Onboarding the Asset Management Mobile App](https://learn.microsoft.com/en-us/dynamics365/supply-chain/asset-management/asset-management-mobile-app/onboard-app) covers security roles, licensing, and Finance & Operations Asset Management setup.

 ## Third-party code and tools

-This repository does not vendor third-party source code.
-It relies on Microsoft tooling including Microsoft Power Platform CLI (PAC) and Power Apps packaging utilities as described above.
-Any third-party assets referenced at build or runtime are subject to their own licenses and are not included in this repository.
+This repository does not directly vendor third-party source code authored by this project.
+Some Microsoft-provided components (such as the `MscrmControls.Common.A11yFocusTrap` PCF control) bundle MIT-licensed third-party code internally, with attribution alongside the bundle in `bundle.js.LICENSE.txt`.
+The repository otherwise relies on Microsoft tooling, including the Power Platform CLI (PAC) and Power Apps packaging utilities described above.
+Any third-party assets referenced at build or runtime are subject to their own licenses.

 ## Telemetry and diagnostics

-This app may surface limited diagnostics and error tracing provided by the Power Apps platform.

-- To disable, set `appinsightserrortracing` to `false` in [CanvasAppSource/Properties.json](./CanvasAppSource/Properties.json), then rebuild and pack the app.
-Disabling diagnostics may reduce troubleshooting capability.
-- No personal data should be intentionally collected by this repository's code.
-Review your environment's policies and telemetry configuration before deployment.
+Application Insights for canvas apps is opt-in via a connection string in the app's settings (see [Microsoft Learn](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/application-insights)).
+The `ConnectionString` field in [CanvasAppSource/Properties.json](./CanvasAppSource/Properties.json) is empty, so this app sends no telemetry as shipped.
+If you fork and configure one, telemetry flows to that resource.
+No personal data is intentionally collected by this repository's code.

 ## Trademarks